zestyxyz/docs/guides/for-advertisers/create-campaign.md

 ![](<../../.gitbook/assets/image (11).png>)

-:::tip dont have a wallet?
+:::tip don't have a wallet?
 Check out our [Metamask Guide](../metamask)
 :::